0xLAITH/veter/README.md

 # Usage

--Make sure you have veter.exe and template.txt in same directory.
+-Make sure you have veter.exe and template.txt in same directory (pre-compiled veter.exe available in veter/target/x86_64-pc-windows-gnu/release/veter.exe).

 -Modify template.txt to contain the templates seperated by the "==========\r\n" string, and utilizing the {#} tags to indicate where to input strings:

 example template.txt